fslev/json-compare/README.md

 JSONCompare.assertEquals(expected, actual);
 ```

-But you can use the special comparators:
+But you can use the special compare modes:
 * JSON_OBJECT_NON_EXTENSIBLE
 * JSON_ARRAY_NON_EXTENSIBLE
 * JSON_ARRAY_STRICT_ORDER
 * DO_NOT_USE_REGEX
+* CASE_INSENSITIVE

 ```javascript
 String expected = "{\"b\":\"val1\"}";